 However, if the gum has sugar, it could help promote cavities, which is the opposite of what we’re going for!

 These teas contain compounds that mix with plaque and fight off dangerous bacteria, protecting the teeth from acids that cause decay.
-Another thing that teas help with is reducing inflammation and chances of gum disease.
+Another thing that tea helps with is reducing inflammation and chances of gum disease.

 Remember: Don’t add sugar and brush your teeth to prevent staining.
 (If your teeth do get stained, check out our teeth whitening guide for help.)